sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/passing-parameters-to-workflows.rst

 Through a Specify Parameters Processor in the Workflow
 ---------------------------------------------------

-Parameters can be passed to Fire using Specify Parameters Processor in Workflow.
+Parameters can be passed to the Fire using Specify Parameters Processor in Workflow.

-*	Parameters can be defined using Specify Parameters Processor
+*	Parameters can be defined using Specify Parameters Processor.

 .. figure:: ../../../_assets/user-guide/passing-parameters/specifyparam_processor.png
    :alt: Passing Parameters
    :width: 100%

-*	Defined Parameter can be used in processors like Row Filter processors to filter rows based on parameter value set
+*	Defined Parameter can be used in processors like Row Filter processors to filter rows based on parameter value set.

 .. figure:: ../../../_assets/user-guide/passing-parameters/specifyparam_rowfilter.png
    :alt: Passing Parameters
    :width: 100%

-*	Value of the parameter can be set during Workflow Execution.
+*	Value of the parameter can be set during workflow Execution.

 .. figure:: ../../../_assets/user-guide/passing-parameters/specifyparam_setatexec.png
    :alt: Passing Parameters